 Powers for determining consent

 The relevant Ministers generally make consent decisions after considering a recommendation made by the OIO.
-However, in certain circumstances, the OIO makes consent decisions under delegation from the Ministers.
+In some circumstances, the OIO has authority to make consent decisions under delegation from the Ministers.
 However, Ministers have the discretion to ‘call in’ a delegated decision and make it themselves.

 |Application type||Relevant Minister(s)||Delegation|

 |Sensitive land applications||Minister of Finance and Minister for Land Information||Many consent decisions delegated in the first instance.|

 |Significant business assets applications (not including sensitive land)||Minister of Finance||All consent decisions delegated in the first instance.|

 |Fishing quota applications||Minister of Finance and Minister of Primary Industries||No delegations.
 The Ministers make all decisions.|

 The current Designation and Delegation letter 17 October 2018 contains information on the functions and powers under the Act and the Regulations that have been delegated to the OIO.